 Algae are found universally in all aquatic environments.
 Under certain conditions, harmful algae blooms can occur.
 Some species of algae are capable of producing potent biotoxins.
 The California Health and Safety Code prohibits the consumption of sport-harvested sea mussels every year from May 1 to October 31 because of risk of Paralytic Shellfish Poisoning (PSP).
 PSP toxins concentrate in the tissue of filter feeders like mussels.
 The toxin is harmless to the shellfish but extremely toxic to people and animals when consumed.

-In early April 2007, a large harmful algae bloom (HAB) of Pseudo-nitzschiaoccurred in coastalwaters from Santa Barbara County to Orange County.
+In early April 2007, a large harmful algae bloom (HAB) of Pseudo-nitzschiaoccurred in coastal waters from Santa Barbara County to Orange County.
 This was one of the largest outbreaks in recent history resulting in the deaths of many sea birds and marine mammals and an early quarantine on mussel consumption.

 The cause of these blooms is not clearly understood.
 Oceanographic currents, wind, nutrient levels, sunlight, temperature and global sea temperature oscillations like El Nino are thought to be factors.